-There is no legislative activity around death with dignity in the 2019 session.
+There was no legislative activity around death with dignity in the 2020 session.

 Oklahoma State Representative Steve Kouplen (D-Beggs) sponsored a bill (HB 2585) that would have ordered a referendum on the Oklahoma Death with Dignity Act.
 The bill did not move.